ramsabarish9500/HoudiniMixamoApexWorkflow/README.md

   Install all the 4 hda's present inside the hda folder.
   Eg: Assets --> Install Digital Asset Library --> Select all 4 HDA files --> Install
   ### Step 2:
   Create a New Tool in any shelf of choice.
-Name it accordinglys.
+Name it accordingly.
 In the Script Tab Copy the code from "MixamoApexConverterTool.py" and paste it and accept.
   Eg: In Animatin Shelf --> Right Click --> New Tool --> Script(TAB) --> Paste the Code --> Accept

 ## Python Plugin Overview